cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/05_transition_effect/index.md

 Use the slider to control the `Progress` parameter to see how the image changes.
 ![Figure 5.7: a simple horizontal screen wipe](./gifs/simple-x.gif)

 That looks pretty close to a screen wipe,  already!
-Instead of using blue and black, the effect should being using black and a transparent color.
+Instead of using blue and black, the effect should be using black and a transparent color.
 The following snippet of shader code puts the `transitioned` value in the alpha channel of the final color.
 When the alpha value is zero, the pixel fragment is drawn as invisible.

 ```hlsl
 float2 uv = input.TextureCoordinates;